Have you ever met someone who made positivity look effortless?

 Holding on to these things after they are over, though, will make it impossible for positivity to grow.

 I wish I could tell you how to let go of things that linger from your past, but there’s simply not enough of a word count to do it.
-But one method is practicing mindfulness, something I wrote about in this article:
+But one method is practicing mindfulness, something I wrote about in these articles:

 As I’ve mentioned earlier in this article, mental health counseling and support can be very useful when working through issues from your past.
 I’ve found talking things out with a professional counselor has helped me accept things that were out of my control, thus making space for positivity to grow.